-- source: holding all audio files from the media asset repository.
-Written by Tank and read by Engine. - fallback: populate this folder with audio files to be played randomly, in cases where nothing is scheduled. - playlist: used for M3U audio playlists. - recordings: the recorder stores its recorded blocks here.
+- source: Holding all audio files from the media asset repository.
+Written by Tank and read by Engine. - fallback: Populate this folder with audio files to be played randomly, in cases where nothing is scheduled. - playlist: Used for M3U audio playlists. - recordings: The recorder stores its recorded blocks here. - import: To import audio files into Tank via the filesystem, place them here.